ibm-cloud-docs/apiconnect/managing_apis.md

 You can use API Connect to manage APIs in {{site.data.keyword.Bluemix}}, whether they are in {{site.data.keyword.Bluemix_notm}} or maintained outside of {{site.data.keyword.Bluemix_notm}}.
 Managing your APIs allows you to control usage, increase adoption and track statistics.

-If you are a customer, you can manage how it is used within the API Manager UI after a developer creates an API and pushes the product to {{site.data.keyword.Bluemix_short}}.
+If you are a customer, you can manage how it is used within the API Manager UI after a developer creates an API and pushes the product to {{site.data.keyword.Bluemix_notm}}.
 The following topics describe how to create and manage products within {{site.data.keyword.apiconnect_short}}.
-Designer.

 ## Exposing on-premises APIs through a Secure Gateway
 {: #expose_apis_sec_gate}

 You can create a secure gateway to safely expose on-premises APIs to {{site.data.keyword.apiconnect_full}}.

-When you create a secure gateway, you integrate the features of the {{site.data.keyword.Bluemix_short}}
+When you create a secure gateway, you integrate the features of the {{site.data.keyword.Bluemix_notm}}
 {{site.data.keyword.SecureGateway}} service with {{site.data.keyword.apiconnect_short}}.
 This means that you have a secure way to access your on-premises APIs from {{site.data.keyword.apiconnect_short}} through a secure passage without the need to provision a separate instance of the {{site.data.keyword.SecureGateway}} service.
 Effectively you create a tunnel